Notice of Pre-AIA or AIA Status

 a casing having an internal compartment configured in size and shape for receiving a purification cartridge (see Fig. 3 at casing 2000).

-A pump assembly disposed within the internal compartment ([0251], see Figs. 48-49 at pneumatic subsystem 2130, which is within the instrument enclosure).
+A pump assembly disposed within the internal compartment and configured to effect motion of fluid within the apparatus ([0251], see Figs. 48-49 at pneumatic subsystem 2130, which is within the instrument enclosure).

-Note: The instant Claims contain a large amount of functional language (ex: “configured in size and shape for receiving a purification cartridge…”, “configured to provide pumping action…”, “for receiving the biological sample”, etc.).
+Note: The instant Claims contain a large amount of functional language (ex: “configured in size and shape for receiving a purification cartridge…”, “configured to effect motion of fluid within the apparatus…”, “configured to retain a target biomolecule”, etc.).
 However, functional language does not add any further structure to an apparatus beyond a capability.
 Apparatus claims must distinguish over the prior art in terms of structure rather than function (see MPEP 2114).
 Therefore, if the prior art structure is capable of performing the function, then the prior art meets the limitation in the claims.

 Regarding claim 1, modified Andeshmand discloses the apparatus of claim 32, wherein the purification cartridge comprises:

-a second bioprocessing assembly in fluid communication with the first bioprocessing assembly and a first elution buffer reservoir, the second bioprocessing assembly including a target-biomolecule-binding filter configured to retain the target biomolecule; and
+a bioprocessing assembly including a target-biomolecule-binding filter configured to retain a target biomolecule; and

 Regarding claim 2, modified Andeshmand discloses the apparatus of claim 1, wherein the purification cartridge comprises a consumable cartridge (the purification cartridge is not positively recited).